Tsueatyon/Student-grade-management-system/README.md

 # Student Grade Management System

-A full-stack web application for managing student grades and teacher accounts, built with modern technologies and deployed on AWS.
-This project demonstrates proficiency in frontend development, backend API design, database management, and cloud deployment.
+A full-stack web application for managing student grades and teacher accounts, built with Vue.js + Flask + Mysql and deployed on AWS.

 ## 🚀 Live Demo